-If you are an executor of an Estate or a beneficiary caught up in a dispute, it can be a difficult and stressful time.
+If you are an executor of an Estate, a beneficiary or someone caught up in an Estate dispute, it can be a difficult and stressful time.
 To alleviate some of these stresses, you should seek legal advice.

 Persons who may be eligible to claim include: